Neelka96/sqlalchemy-challenge/README.md

 ### Part 2: Design Climate App
 The second part of this project is to create a functioning webpage based API that can be called
 like a normal API.
 This part actually combines the use of general use Python, SQL Alchemy, HTML, and CSS
 to create retrievable JSON objects.
-The following are the stepped routes that will be created.
+The following are the Flask App routes that will be created.

 1. (Route: /) Create a Homepage at the base route.
 2. (Route: /api/v1.0/precipitation) Convert the query results from the precipitation analysis to a dictionary using the date and precipitation as key: value pairs and returns the JSON.
 3. (Route: /api/v1.0/stations) Returns JSON of stations from the dataset.